 Hwameis are native to c. and se.
 China (AOU 1998) and were introduced unsuccessfully to s.
 California in 1941 and successfully to the Southeastern Hawaiian Islands sometime before 1900 (AOU 1957, 1998; Long 1981, Lever 1987).
 Although escapees from "the great fire in the Oriental quarter of Honolulu in 1900" have widely been credited for the source of initial populations on O'ahu (Westgate 1931, Caum 1933), A. Newton (in Evenhuis 2007:338), referring to a letter of 17 Sep 1896 from Perkins, writes "I am at a loss to make out your bird introduced from China - but to draw a bow at a venture I would suggest Garrulax sinensis [an old name for Hwamei] or something of that sort...".
 Perkins had been collecting primarily on Moloka'i, Kaua'i, and Hawai'i I in Jun-Sep 1896, but likely got out on O'ahu for a few days during this period in passage.
-The escaped birds in 1900 reportedly "took to the hills behind" Honolulu and had become thoroughly established on O'ahu by the early 1930s (Caum 1933).
-They quickly became widespread on the island, although they appear to have declined somewhat after initial expansion (Munro 1944, Shallenberger 1977c; PoP 54[11]:14; Graph), perhaps related to competition from an expanding White-rumped Shama population (Shallenberger and Vaughn 1978).
+The escaped birds during the 1900 fire reportedly "took to the hills behind" Honolulu and had become thoroughly established on O'ahu by the early 1930s (Caum 1933).
+However Hwameis first arrived to O'ahu, they became widespread on the island in low numbers through the 1990s (Munro 1944, Shallenberger 1977c; PoP 54[11]:14), although through 2014 they had declined substantially in the Honolulu area (Graph), perhaps related to competition from an expanding White-rumped Shama population (Shallenberger and Vaughn 1978).
+Reports throughout O'ahu were very sparse through the 2000s-mid 2010s, usually only one per excursion, suggesting that they may be heading toward extirpation on this island.
 Specimens from O'ahu and elsewhere in Hawaii are of the nominate subspecies of s.
-China, G.c. canorus (PP specimen examination), and they appear to nest primarily in Mar-Jul (Berger 1972, 1981; E 33:91-92).
+China, G.c. canorus (PP specimen examination, BPBM), and they appear to nest primarily in Mar-Jul (Berger 1972, 1981; E 33:91-92).